harrym34/DA-ML-Python/README.md

 # DA-ML-Python
-Data analysis and machine learning in Python, with an emphasis on mathematical formulation rather than just blindly implementing libraries.
+A project aiming towards implementing various data analysis and machine learning techniques in Python, with an emphasis on mathematical formulation rather than just blindly implementing libraries.

 ## Techniques to include:
 - Kernel Methods (PCA, SVM)